 Keep your beer, wine, and liquor to yourself!
 Even moderate amounts of alcohol can cause pooch problems, including central nervous system disorders, vomiting, tremors, diarrhea, breathing difficulties, and even death.
 Remember that your dog probably weighs considerable less than you, so even a small amount of alcohol could equate to a large serving for your dog’s body weight.

 It’s tempting to turn leftover baby food into dog food, but read the label first.
 This might surprise you, but some baby foods contain onion powder, which is harmful to dogs.

 Avoid giving your dog anything that contains caffeine.
-This includes coffee, tea, chocolate, and colas and other caffeine-laden soft drinks.
+This includes coffee, tea, chocolate, colas, and other caffeine-laden soft drinks.
 Caffeine can cause rapid heartbeat, irregular heart rhythms, muscle tremors, bleeding, and rapid breathing.
-Too much caffeine can kill a dog, and it doesn’t take much to be “too much.”
-Be extremely careful with caffeine and canines – there’s no antidote.
+Too much caffeine can kill a dog, and it doesn’t take much to be too much.
+Be extremely careful with caffeine and canines—there’s no antidote.

 Chocolate is very dangerous for dogs, on several levels.
 For one thing, the high amounts of fat included could cause pancreatitis.
 Also, the caffeine in chocolate can be dangerous for the reasons listed above.
-Even worse, chocolate contains theobromine, a potent diuretic and cardiac stimulant that can lead to severe dehydration, and if left untreated, can result in death.
+Even worse, chocolate contains theobromine, a potent diuretic and cardiac stimulant that can lead to severe dehydration.
+If left untreated, it can result in death.